MariAyanami/WA-SuperBot/CONTRIBUTING.md

 ## Getting Started
 1. Fork the repository
 2. Clone the repository to your local machine
-3. Install the necessary dependencies by
+3. Install the necessary dependencies by running `npm install`
+4. Create a new branch for your changes us